StanfordBPSM/Salinas-Basin-Model/README.md

 # Salinas Basin Model

 Salinas Basin features at least seven oil fields containing over half a billion barrels of recoverable oil.
 This is a 3D model of the Salinas Basin, California.
-It was constructed by Dr. Tess Menoti for her dissertation with to understand the effect of strike-slip tectonism on the petroleum system and the diagenesis of the Miocene Monterey Formation.
+It was constructed by Dr. Tess Menoti for her dissertation to understand the effect of strike-slip tectonism on the petroleum system and the diagenesis of the Miocene Monterey Formation.

 Model results exemplify potential implications for inclusion of strike-slip fault motion in basin models, such as formation of alternative migration pathways through time and mixing of petroleum from multiple sources in the same accumulation.